-SCHOOL PSYCHOLOGIST
+SCHOOL PSYCHOLOGIST/COUNSELORS

-The psychologist is available to all students and parents.
-The psychologist is a wonderful resource if you need to talk to someone about school or home concerns.
-Contact the school office at your elementary school to speak with the school psychologist at anytime.
+The psychologist and/or counselor are available to all students and parents.
+Both are a wonderful resource if you need to talk to someone about school or home concerns.
+Contact the school office at your elementary school to speak with the school psychologist/counselor at anytime.
+If the psychologist and/or counselor are unavailable when you call, please leave a message with the office and they will return your call as soon as reasonably possible.